 Alternatives to Taking a Halong Bay Cruise

-If everything described above seems too “touristy” for you, there are other ways to explore this part of Vietnam:
+If everything described above seems too “touristy” for you, there are other ways to explore this part of Vietnam.
+You can:

-- Head straight to Cat Ba Island, stay in a hotel there, and arrange more personalized boat trips of the bay.
+- Head straight to Cat Ba Island, stay in a hotel there, and arrange a more personalized boat trip around the bay.

 - Pass on Halong Bay and instead choose to explore the less-crowded but also incredibly beautiful Bai Tu Long Bay or Lan Ha Bay.

-- Choose a cruise company that offers an alternative route of Ha Long Bay such as La Pinta Cruise.
+- Choose a cruise company that offers an alternative route to Ha Long Bay such as La Pinta Cruise.